Learn Why a Master of Science May Be a Great Choice for You

 The proverb “it’s about the journey, not the destination” applies to everyone.
 Yes, even medical students!
 Putting themselves through years of grueling study, these aspiring professionals hope to be placed in respectable residency programs come Match Day.
 However, some of the greatest lessons a student can learn are taught outside of medical school and inside a Master of Science (MS) program.

 An MS instills relevant medical knowledge that can prove invaluable to your studies and future career, regardless of where you are on your academic journey.
 Let’s take a look at five reasons why you should pursue a master’s degree, especially a master’s degree in medical physiology and pharmacology from the University of Florida.
-In as little as one year, you can earn your MS and become a more capable and competitive medical student.
+In as little as two semesters, you can earn your MS and become a more capable and competitive medical student.

 1. Regain Your Focus